AttosSouza/Dog/README.md

 ## Introduction

-This is a full stack web project, a simple project but with several cool features.
+Dog is a social network for dogs, developed to practice React.js skills.

-Dog is a web project from the origamid platform where I ended up refactoring the design of the application, developed to practice the skills with React.js, CSS modules, Context, consumption of REST APIs, Hooks, React Router and properties.
+The application integrates with REST APIs, Context Api, React Hooks and React Router.

 The website is designed to be responsive on mobile devices, ensuring optimal viewing and usability on different devices.